jacksleight/laravel-raster/README.md

 # Raster

 Rasterise views and components to images by simply adding a directive and fetching the URL.
-Automatic scaling, caching, protection and preview mode.
+Automatic routing, scaling, caching, protection and preview mode.
 Zero configuration (unless you need it).

 ## Installation